azureoxford/azureoxford-website/input/about.md

 ### Corriculo Recruitment

 ![](/assets/images/CorriculoLogo.jpg){style='width: 200px; float: left; margin-right: 30px'}
 Our primary sponsor is [Corriculo Recruitment](https://corriculo.co.uk/).
-They have been our main sponsors from the very start, helping us out in so many different ways.
+They are also the primary sponsors of our sister user-group, [.NET Oxford](https://www.dotnetoxford.com), and help us out in so many different ways.
 Financially with the venue costs and providing drinks and refreshments for all our events.
 At each event, helping welcome everyone in through the doors and serving drinks.
 And also behind the scenes with marketing and promotion, ideas and suggestions.
-Definitely a core part of both the Azure Oxford and .NET Oxford team!{style='float: left'}
+Definitely a core part of both Azure Oxford and .NET Oxford!{style='float: left'}

 ### Everstack Ltd